 Trusts: Property handed over to a person and held for the benefit of another person.
 The property is held in trust.

 Trustee: A person who holds and manages the property for the benefit of a beneficiary.
-The person or organization is authorized as trustee via a trust.
+The person or organization is authorized as a trustee via a trust.
 A trustee is also a Fiduciary.

-Trustor: A person who establishes a trust.
+Trustor: A person who establishes a Trust document.

 Ward: See minor.

 Will: A Will, also known as a Last Will and Testament, is a written legal document that dictates the disposition of the decedent’s assets after death.
 A Will is filed with the Probate Court after a person dies as part of the Probate Process.